- Meg McCall

 Tape, Putty and/or Epoxy

-Bike Lock (in case a kayak needs to be left behind)
+Cable Lock (in case a kayak needs to be left behind)

 Editorial Note*: There is heated debate in the paddling community about whether paddle leashes are a help or an added safety risk.
-Not everyone likes using them, as they can get in the way and have the poential to entangle the paddler, especially in active waters.
+Not everyone likes using them, as they can get in the way and have the potential to entangle the paddler, especially in active waters.
 These paddlers prefer having a backup paddle on hand instead.
 Others feel strongly that leashes are important, however they also recommend bringing a marine knife along to cut them if necessary.
 Use at your own risk.

-Kayaking Safety: Start Here
+Kayaking Safely Starts Here

 Sometimes things go wrong and there's nothing we can do.
 Weather patterns change, equipment breaks and accidents happen.
 The degree to which you are prepared to respond to these situations, however, is something you can control.
 Here are three good places to start.